FedericoMainettiGambera/Non-Deterministic-Turing-Machin-Simulator/README.md

 # Non-Deterministic-Turing-Machin-Simulator
-Project for "Algorithm and Principles of Computer Science" course of Politecnico di Milano.
+Project for "Algorithm and Principles of Computer Science" course of Politecnico di Milano, written in C.

 Specifica:
 • Implementazione in linguaggio C standard (con la sola libc) di un interprete